Dr34msHunt3r/dotd/README.md

    User is not forced to delete empty fields for ingredients while in add/edit mode, empty fields just won't be added to the ingredients collection
    Ingredients fields are not required
    Recipe title and body is required, if empty it will show toast with error message

+## What's new?
+   Data model has been changed from two to one, now recipes contains list of ingredients
+   Json serialization
+   Dio instead of http